brummer10/Ratatouille.lv2/README.md

 When you've loaded a second model, the "Blend" control will blend between the two models and mix them to simulate your specific tone.

+To round up your sound you can load a Impulse Response File in the last slot.

 Ratatouille.lv2 supports resampling when needed to match the expected sample rate of the loaded models.
-Both models may have different expectations regarding the sample rate.
+Both models and the IR File may have different expectations regarding the sample rate.

 ## Dependencies

+- libsndfile1-dev
+- libfftw3-dev
 - libcairo2-dev
 - libx11-dev
 - lv2-dev